Cassieliu77/Early_Vocabulary_Acquisition_Pathway/README.md

 ## Statement on LLM usage

-Some aspects of the code and paper were written with the help of the ChatGPT 4o.
+Some aspects of the code and the paper were written with the help of the OpenAI ChatGPT 4o.
 The entire chat history is available in other/llm_usage/usage.txt.